7th Grade Curriculum

 The seventh grade year involves students in an examination of physical geography and its effects upon cultural and historical development.
 Every region of the world is studied in terms of its topography, population, natural resources, climate patterns, and the resultant historical and socio/economic developments.
 Students are instructed in the proper use of maps and statistics, both of which are vital instructional tools in our upper level history courses.
 An analysis of current events, particularly those of environmental consequence, helps students to appreciate the symbiotic relationship between human civilization and the natural environment.

-This course, building on the students’ solid foundation in arithmetic, leads them to generalize their knowledge of arithmetic processes into algebraic expressions and to use the basic vocabulary of mathematics intelligently and precisely.
-Areas of emphasis include reasoning, verbalizing, and problem solving, and repeated and extensive use of fractions and negative numbers.
-The course includes work with geometric figures, probability, data analysis, linear and non-linear functions.
+This course, building on the students' solid foundation in arithmetic, leads them to generalize their knowledge of arithmetic processes into algebraic expressions and to use the basic vocabulary of mathematics intelligently and precisely.
+Areas of emphasis include reasoning, verbalizing, and problem solving, as well as repeated and extensive use of fractions and negative numbers.
+The course includes work with geometric figures, probability, data analysis, and linear and non-linear functions.

-This course was developed around a framework of both computer science content and computational practice.
-Assignments and instruction are contextualized to be socially relevant and meaningful for diverse students.
-Units utilize a variety of tools/platforms, and culminate with final projects around the following topics: Programming, 3D Design, Problem Solving, Web Design, Computing and Data Analysis, and Robotics.
+This introductory computer science focuses on computer science content and developing computational thinking.
+Assignments and instruction are contextualized to be socially relevant and meaningful for all students.
+Units utilize a variety of tools and platforms.
+Each unit will culminate with a final project focused on the following topics: Problem Solving, Web Design, Programming, and Data Analysis.
+(Half Credit)